rquinn4/p2/README.md

 Here:
 - `ψ(r)` is the wavefunction,
-- `V(r)` is the potential energy,
+- `V(r)` is the potential,
-- `E` is the energy eigenvalue,
+- `E` is the energy,
 - `ħ` is the reduced Planck constant,
 - and `∇²` is the Laplacian operator.

 Analytical solutions exist for only a few potential energy functions.
-To study more complex systems, we use **spectral methods**—numerical techniques known for their high spatial accuracy and convergence efficiency.
+To study more complex systems, we use spectral methods.

-## Systems Studied

 This project numerically solves the time-independent Schrödinger equation using spectral methods for the following potential energy models:

-### 1. Square Barrier (1D)
+1. Square Barrier

-A finite potential barrier separating two regions.
-This setup illustrates quantum tunneling and the existence of bound and scattering states.

-### 2. Simple Harmonic Oscillator (1D)
+2. Simple Harmonic Oscillator

-A quadratic potential well.
-This model has known analytical solutions and serves as a benchmark to validate our numerical implementation.

-### 3. Hydrogen Atom (2D Approximation)
+3. Hydrogen Atom (2D Approximation)

-A two-dimensional approximation of the hydrogen atom using a Coulomb-like potential.
-We study the resulting bound states and degeneracy of energy levels.

-### 4. Double Well Potential (2D)
+4. Double Well Potential (2D)

-A two-dimensional potential with two symmetric minima.
-This system exhibits quantum tunneling between wells and energy level splitting due to symmetry breaking.

-## Methodology

-We employ **spectral methods** to convert the Schrödinger equation into a matrix eigenvalue problem:

-- The spatial domain is discretized using a uniform grid.
-- The kinetic energy operator is approximated using a spectral (Fourier or sine basis) second-derivative matrix.
-- The total Hamiltonian is constructed as: `H = T + V`, where `T` is the kinetic energy matrix and `V` is the diagonal potential matrix.
-- The eigenvalues and eigenvectors of `H` give us the energy levels and wavefunctions.
+There are two key features used in all the models, apart from general methods, that we use to solve the equations:

+1. Defining a fourier space, so that the laplacian becomes just a multiplication by -k^2 (-k_x^2 - k_y^2 in 2D)
+2. Finding Eigenvalues and Eigenvectors numerically using the eigsh function from scipy.sparse.linalg

+Required Dependencies:

+1. numpy
+2. matplotlib
+3. scipy

+Team members: Luke, Ryan, Amrit